En Español

 4daSoil

-Support to develop and implement a long term communications plan that utilizes compelling storytelling, visual representation, and defined messaging to consistently and powerfully share our vision, strengthen our ability to build community power, and grow our ability to amplify Black and Brown land struggles, victories, and celebrations.
+4daSoil is a Black and Asian-women-led cooperative enterprise, committed to a practice of revolutionary care of themselves, one another, and their partners.
+Wildseeds Grant funds will support development and implementation of a long-term communications plan that utilizes compelling storytelling, visual representation, and defined messaging to consistently and powerfully share their vision, strengthen their ability to build community power, and grow their ability to amplify Black and Brown land struggles, victories, and celebrations.

 Oakland, CA